Wiegand effect: Applications

-Wiegand Sensors
+Wiegand sensors

 Wiegand sensors are magnetic sensors that make use of the Wiegand effect to generate a consistent pulse every time magnetic field polarity reverses and therefore do not rely on any external voltage or current.
 The consistency of the pulses produced by Wiegand sensors can be used to provide energy for low-power and energy-saving applications.
 Being self-powered, Wiegand sensors have a potential in IoT applications as energy harvesters, proximity sensors, and event counters.

 Wiegand keycards

+John R. Wiegand and Milton Velinsky developed an access control card using Wiegand wires.

 Besides sensors, the Wiegand effect is used for security keycard door locks.
 The plastic keycard has a series of short lengths of Wiegand wire embedded in it, which encodes the key by the presence or absence of wires.
 A second track of wires provides a clock track.
 The card is read by pulling it through a slot in a reader device, which has a fixed magnetic field and a sensor coil.
 As each length of wire passes through the magnetic field, its magnetic state flips, which indicates a 1, and this is sensed by the coil.
 The absence of a wire indicates a 0.
 The resulting Wiegand protocol digital code is then sent to a host controller to determine whether to electrically unlock the door.

 Wiegand cards are more durable and difficult to counterfeit than bar code or magnetic stripe cards.
 Since the keycode is permanently set into the card at manufacture by the positions of the wires, Wiegand cards can't be erased by magnetic fields or reprogrammed as magnetic stripe cards can.

+The Wiegand interface, originally developed for Weigand-wire cards, is still the de-facto standard convention for transmitting data from any kind of access card to an access control panel.

+A capacitive MM code card, like Weigand cards, embeds a code inside the plastic of the card, and so are more durable and difficult to counterfeit than magnetic stripes or printed barcodes on the surface of the card.